 Marsala is one of the few Italian wines produced according to an imported method.
 That’s why local producers only became interested in Marsala wine about a century after its first creation when Vincenzo Florio started to compete with the English companies in 1833.

-Vincenzo founded the Florio Winery and in only two decades, Florio Marsala surpassed in terms of quality and credibility the wine produced by Woodhouse.
+Vincenzo founded the Florio Winery and in only two decades, Florio Marsala surpassed (in terms of quality and credibility) the wine produced by Woodhouse.

-The next step was the incorporation of the Woodhouse winery into Florio, and the local success of this wine inspired many local producers, such as Don Diego Rallo, Carlo Pellegrino, and Vito Curatolo Arini, to get involved into the production of Marsala wine.
+The next step was the incorporation of the Woodhouse winery into Florio, and the local success of this wine inspired many local producers, such as Don Diego Rallo, Carlo Pellegrino, and Vito Curatolo Arini, to get involved in the production of Marsala wine.

 In 1920, the famous Cinzano acquired Florio and several other factories, unifying the production of Marsala wine under the Florio brand.

 Sadly, due to the war, Marsala and its wine went through a rough time.
 Counterfeits started to discredit the prestigious brand shortly after the First World War, that’s why in 1931, the wineries in the region took the first legal steps to protect Marsala wine from imitations.

 The government agreed on the need to protect this beverage and set rules that established what could and what couldn’t be named Marsala.